mr-word/pixelfight/README.md

 ## To draw to the arena:

 There are three formats for drawing.
-See [`Encoder`]() module for exact encoding.
+See [`Encoder`](https://github.com/mr-word/pixelfight/blob/master/src/encoder.js) module for exact encoding.

-In each one "weight" is a positive integer vote multiplier, e.g. a weight of 3 costs 3 satoshis per pixel and adds 3 pigments to each pixxl.
+In each one "weight" is a positive integer vote multiplier, e.g. a weight of 3 costs 3 satoshis per pixel and adds 3 pigments to each pixel.
 Pigment weights *in the grid* are *signed* `i32`, and do overflow.
-This makes pigment value cyclical.
+This makes color values cyclical.

 * Fill Draw: Give a position, dimension, and color